Bounties-Network/StandardBounties/docs/documentation.md

 ```

 #### FulfillmentPayment()
 Once an individuals submission has been accepted, they can claim their reward, transferring the Ether (or tokens) to the successful fulfiller.
+A payment can only be claimed once for each fulfillment which has been accepted.
 ```
 function fulfillmentPayment(uint _fulfillmentId, uint _milestoneId)
     public